 Thiamine is one component in a list that includes cholesterol, lithium, inflammation, folate, vitamin D and omega-3 fatty acids which can all help to mitigate suicide risks when assessed and addressed appropriately.
 My own personal experience with thousands of patients has shown the power of a Functional approach for suicide prevention.
 With the proper tools, we can make a difference.
 With proper treatment, we will save lives.

 If you want to learn more about functional medicine and expand your clinical skill with fundamental clinical protocols for the treatment of depression and mood disorders join our introductory training!
 You’ll learn how to apply functional medicine to make a dramatic difference with your patients.

 Looking for better ways to help your patients with depression and mood disorders?
-Join our Intro to Functional Psychiatry Training and learn functional approaches to make a lasting difference.
+Enroll in our Fellowship program and learn functional approaches to help your patients find lasting wellness.

 Estevez TP, Casasnovas CE, Aslanova M, Rizk D, Safin DS.
 Diagnosis of Wernicke’s Encephalopathy in Patients With a Psychiatric History: A Case Series and Literature Review.
 Prim Care Companion CNS Disord.
 2023;25(4):22nr03447.
 Published 2023 Jul 20. doi:10.4088/PCC.22nr03447

 Ishida M, Sato S, Sato I, et al. What can cause cancer patients to attempt suicide?
 Thiamine deficiency mimicking the symptoms of major depressive disorder [published online ahead of print, 2023 Jul 27].
 Palliat Support Care.
 2023;1-4. doi:10.1017/S1478951523001128